dmsl/anyplace/server/README.md

     # To stop press Ctrl-C or kill the respective process through the task manager

 ## Testing
-    Just open a browser and test the following URLs.
+    Just open a browser and test the following URLs:

     $ http://localhost:9000/viewer
     $ http://localhost:9000/architect